ContemporaryInsanity/RacketScience/README.md

 **Racket Science** is copyright © 2020 Ewen Bates, specifically:

 The **brand name** **Racket Science**.
-If you want to use this for a racket sports brand just ask, but in the context of creations that a noise (aka racket) with synthesis, this is mine.
+If you want to use this for a racket sports brand just ask, but in the context of creations that make a noise (aka racket) with synthesis, this is mine.

 All **source code** is copyright © 2020 Ewen Bates and is licensed under the [GNU General Public License v3.0](gpl-3.0.txt).